quicwg/base-drafts/draft-ietf-quic-tls.md

 This document uses the terminology established in {{QUIC-TRANSPORT}}.

-For brevity, the acronym TLS is used to refer to TLS 1.3.
+For brevity, the acronym TLS is used to refer to TLS 1.3, though a newer version could be used (see {{tls-version}}).

 ## TLS Overview